 Surface Measurements (Optional)

-These are optional.
+Air Temperature, Barometric Pressure and Relative Humidity are optional.
 Unless you have been trained in the associated GLOBE Protocol, skip surface measurements.

 E-Training slides for the above Surface measurements can be found under the Atmosphere E-Training suite.